 We look only at the results of studies conducted on large groups of exercisers.

 As for diet, there is not much philosophy here.
 Specific diets do NOT make a particularly big difference in training results if they have the same amount of kcal.
 You can let that go.
 There are specific diets that have benefits and drawbacks, for example veganism will be much healthier, but also much more difficult when it comes to protein.
-A keto diet, on the other hand, will ruin your health, but it is easier to control your weight.
+A keto diet, on the other hand, can ruin your health (yes, this can happen, really), but it is easier to control your weight.

 Something they ask about regularly, protein.
 Basically, the upper limit of requirement is 1.8 grams per kilogram of body weight.
 With even 1.2 grams per kilogram being sufficient for the vast majority of subjects, 1.8 was set as a theoretical value for which no benefit was observed, but there was a possibility that some exerciser would require that much under particularly favorable circumstances.
 In practice, no benefit was observed above 1.4 grams per kilogram of body weight.
 120 grams for a person weighing 80 kg will almost always be sufficient.

 I recommend the whole blog because the guy writes really well:

 What is important, on the other hand, is how the protein will be distributed throughout the day.
 A single serving will not provide more than 30 grams, which means that eating 2 servings of 70 grams of protein per day will not provide 140, but only 60.

 Since the participants in the study above did not have an ideal protein distribution, one might suspect that if they spread everything out over 4 equal meals throughout the day, they would have an even lower requirement, probably somewhere between 1 and 1.2 grams.
 But that’s just a guess.
 What’s important – the distribution of protein into small portions throughout the day is more important than the overall amount.